Featured image of post Foreign Keys Are Not Optional

 -- Execution Time: 287643.109 ms

-That missing index on a 200 million row table — that’s the bottleneck.
+That missing index on a 200 million row table is the bottleneck.
 Not the FK check.

 It’s much harder to add them later